deckhouse/deckhouse/modules/140-user-authz/docs/README.md

 ## The new role-based model

 Unlike the [obsolete DKP role-based](#the-obsolete-role-based-model), the new role-based does not use `ClusterAuthorizationRule` and `AuthorizationRule` resources.
-All access rights is configured in the standard Kubernetes RBAC mechanism by creating `RoleBinding` or `ClusterRoleBinding` resources, by specifying necessary `ClusterRole` resources, which are prepared by the `user-authz` module.
+All access rights is configured in the standard way for RBAC Kubernetes: by creating `RoleBinding` or `ClusterRoleBinding` resources, specifying one of the roles prepared by the `user-authz` module in them.

 The module creates special aggregated cluster roles (`ClusterRole`).
 By using these roles in `RoleBinding` or `ClusterRoleBinding`, you can accomplish the following tasks:
 - Manage access to modules of a specific [scope](#scopes-of-the-role-model) of application.